 Chiung-Yu Huang, PhD, joins the Biostatistics division as professor in residence.
 She currently holds a joint appointment in the Johns Hopkins University Sidney Kimmel Comprehensive Cancer Center and the Department of Biostatistics in the Bloomberg School of Public Health.

 Kala Mehta, MPD, DSc, will be an associate adjunct professor in the Chronic Disease Epidemiology division.
 She previously had served as an assistant adjunct professor in the department and also is a valued instructor for the San Francisco BUILD program.

 Jennifer L. Smith, MSc, PhD will be an assistant adjunct professor in the Infectious Disease division.
 She most recently served as an epidemiology specialist for UCSF Global Health Sciences.

 Jacqueline Torres, MPH, MA, PhD, joins the department as an assistant adjunct professor in the Chronic Disease division.
-She will continue a post-doctoral fellowship in UCSF’s Center for Center for Health & Community.
+She will continue a post-doctoral fellowship in UCSF’s Center for Health & Community.